Rong-ao/scPlotKit/README.md

                    legend = T, keep.scale = 'all')
 ```

-Plots below show p1 and p2 from code above:
+Plots below show p1 and p2 from code above, which are scaled by each feature and all features, respectively:
 ![image](https://github.com/user-attachments/assets/dfd6163f-4c1d-40ce-85d4-77a64494c596) ![image](https://github.com/user-attachments/assets/34abc107-203b-4c4d-b173-a3fa0f9f9f2b)

 You can check more arguments of `OrthoDotPlot()` in R for more nice plots!